 The idea of introducing green initiatives into the workplace can feel a little daunting at first.
-And while it may feel overwhelming trying to figure out where to start, there are actually lots of ways we can be greener in the office without bringing the whole forest inside, without huge cost implications and with long-term benefits to your company, employee well-being and future spend.
-Implementing a few simple changes for a more sustainable workplace can be really effective in reducing your business’ impact on the environment.
+And while it may feel overwhelming trying to figure out where to start, there are actually lots of ways we can be more green in the office without bringing the whole forest inside, without huge cost implications and with long-term benefits to your company, employee well-being and future spend.
+Implementing a few simple changes for a more sustainable, green workplace can be really effective in reducing your business’ impact on the environment.

-In this post, we’ll tell you about our eco-friendly office hacks to make your workspace greener than it already is.
+In this post, we’ll tell you about our green workplace initiative to make your workspace more eco-friendly.
 It might be replacing a current object with a digital solution, switching off the lights when they aren’t in use or altering the way you buy your milk... but the key is replacing processes that create unnecessary waste with processes that create less to none.
-If you’re looking for ways to introduce more green initiatives into the workplace, you’ve come to the right place!
-Check out these 9 eco-friendly office hacks that are sure to get you heading in a greener direction.
+If you’re looking for ways to introduce more green workplace initiatives, you’ve come to the right place!
+Here are 9 ways you can start a green initiative at work.

 Boil the kettle enough for those who need it.
 After much research, it’s still unclear whether a hot water tap is actually more effective than a kettle so for now we'd suggest that, if you have a kettle, just boil what you need.
-Don't boil the maximum just in case someone else wants a cuppa - check first (and tick off improving team relations and communication while you're there!).
+Don't boil the maximum just in case someone else wants a cuppa - check first (and tick off improving team relations and communication while you're there along with green workplace initiatives!).

 Can you get your office milk from a local dairy farm?
 In New Zealand we definitely can!
 Why not try refillable milk bottles that you can use over and over again and buy direct from the source.
 If you do need to choose glass bottles, be sure to choose ones which are already made from recycled glass, and be sure to make these a forever use in your office (i.e whatever you do, don't throw out those glass bottles into the waste bin!).